Roberto Donadoni: Youth career, senior debut, Euro 88, and 1990 World Cup

 A member of the Italy under-21 national football team, reaching the final of the 1986 UEFA European Under-21 Championship, Donadoni made his Italy national team senior debut on 8 October 1986, under Azeglio Vicini in a 2–0 victory over Greece.

 He soon became a key member of his national side, reaching the semi-finals of Euro 1988, and he subsequently played in the 1990 FIFA World Cup, on home soil, helping Italy to a third place finish.
 Unfortunately, he missed one of the penalties in the fateful semi-final shoot-out against defending champions and eventual runners-up Argentina.
-Overall, he made five appearances throughout the tournament, missing out on the round of 16 victory against Uruguay due to injury, and the bronze medal match victory against England.
+Overall, he made five appearances throughout the tournament, missing out on the 2–0 round of 16 victory against Uruguay due to injury, and the 2–1 bronze medal match victory against England.
+For his performances, he was named to the 1990 FIFA World Cup All-Star Team.

 1994 World Cup and Euro 96

-Donadoni also took part at the 1994 World Cup, under Arrigo Sacchi, helping Italy to a second-place finish, where Italy would once again be defeated on penalties, by Brazil.
+Donadoni also took part at the 1994 World Cup, under Arrigo Sacchi, helping Italy to a second-place finish, where Italy would once again be defeated on penalties, by Brazil, after a goalless draw.
 However, on this occasion Donadoni did not take a penalty in the final shoot-out.
 En route to the final, he set up Dino Baggio's goal in Italy's 2–1 quarter-final victory over Spain, and also provided the throw-in on the left flank from which Roberto Baggio scored his first goal in Italy's 2–1 over Bulgaria in the semi-finals of the tournament.
+Throughout the tournament, he completed the second most dribbles (28), behind only Bulgaria's Krasimir Balakov (31).

 He also represented Italy at Euro 1996, which would be his final international tournament prior to his international retirement, appearing in all three group matches.
 His final appearance for Italy was on 19 June 1996, in the final group match, which ended in a 0–0 draw against the eventual champions Germany, eliminating the Italians in the first round of the tournament.
 Overall, Donadoni made 63 appearances for Italy, scoring five goals.

+Player profile

+Reception and legacy

+Donadoni is regarded by several pundits as one of Italy's greatest ever wingers and by some as one of the best players in his position, both of his era and in the history of the game.
+He is also considered to be one of the best players of his generation, one of Italy's greatest players after World War II, and one of the greatest players in AC Milan's history.
+He was an important member of his club and national sides throughout his career.
+Michel Platini described him as Italy's greatest player of the 1990s.